momokan/LWJGFont/README.md

     //  Draw a string on the specified location. font.drawString("いろはにほへと ちりぬるを", 100, 50, 0);

+All generated classes by LWJGFont are subclass of AbstractFont.
+AbstractFont has many utility methods to render strings on LWJGL.

+These classes are included in net.chocolapod.lwjgfont package.

 ## License

 This software is released under the MIT License,